lballabio/QuantLib/Readme.txt

         ------------------------------------------------------------------
                         <http://quantlib.org>

-QuantLib is Non-Copylefted Free Software.
-QuantLib is OSI Certified Open Source Software.
-OSI Certified is a certification mark of the Open Source Initiative.
+The QuantLib project is aimed at providing a comprehensive software framework for quantitative finance.
+QuantLib is a free/open-source library for modeling, trading, and risk management in real-life.

 Documentation for the QuantLib library is both online and downloadable in a number of formats from <http://quantlib.org>.
-You are going to need it.
-Trust us.

-The project status is available at <http://quantlib.org>.

 QuantLib depends on Boost <http://www.boost.org>.
 You will need to download, build, and install Boost before compiling and using QuantLib.
 Boost 1.34.1 or later is required.
-Also, problems were reported with Microsoft Visual C++ and the recent Boost 1.40 release;
-an earlier release such as 1.39 is suggested for Windows users.

 Please report bugs using the Bug Tracker at
 <http://sourceforge.net/tracker/?group_id=12740&atid=112740>,